KCeh/android-samples/README.md

 # Android Sample Apps
 Sample apps and demos that use modern Android architecture components or that I found interesting.
+Please note that due to format restrictions, GIFs might not be perfect (and they don't fully reflect performances of app), also GitHub doesn't allow embedding videos to readme.

 ## MVVM Todo
 Simple Todo app which uses modern Android architecture components.
 Featuring: